Thermodynamic equilibrium: Local and global equilibrium

 As an example, LTE will exist in a glass of water that contains a melting ice cube.
 The temperature inside the glass can be defined at any point, but it is colder near the ice cube than far away from it.
 If energies of the molecules located near a given point are observed, they will be distributed according to the Maxwell–Boltzmann distribution for a certain temperature.
 If the energies of the molecules located near another point are observed, they will be distributed according to the Maxwell–Boltzmann distribution for another temperature.

 Local thermodynamic equilibrium does not require either local or global stationarity.
 In other words, each small locality need not have a constant temperature.
 However, it does require that each small locality change slowly enough to practically sustain its local Maxwell–Boltzmann distribution of molecular velocities.
 A global non-equilibrium state can be stably stationary only if it is maintained by exchanges between the system and the outside.
 For example, a globally-stable stationary state could be maintained inside the glass of water by continuously adding finely powdered ice into it to compensate for the melting, and continuously draining off the meltwater.
 Natural transport phenomena may lead a system from local to global thermodynamic equilibrium.
 Going back to our example, the diffusion of heat will lead our glass of water toward global thermodynamic equilibrium, a state in which the temperature of the glass is completely homogeneous.

 Reservations

-Careful and well informed writers about thermodynamics, in their accounts of thermodynamic equilibrium, often enough make provisos or reservations to their statements.
+Some accounts of thermodynamic equilibrium often enough make provisos or reservations to their statements.
 Some writers leave such reservations merely implied or more or less unstated.

-For example, one widely cited writer, H. B. Callen writes in this context: "In actuality, few systems are in absolute and true equilibrium."
+For example, H. B. Callen writes in this context: "In actuality, few systems are in absolute and true equilibrium."
 He refers to radioactive processes and remarks that they may take "cosmic times to complete, [and] generally can be ignored".
 He adds "In practice, the criterion for equilibrium is circular.
 Operationally, a system is in an equilibrium state if its properties are consistently described by thermodynamic theory!"

 J.A.
 Beattie and I. Oppenheim write: "Insistence on a strict interpretation of the definition of equilibrium would rule out the application of thermodynamics to practically all states of real systems."